-On November 24, 1973, a United States Navy Douglas DC-3 airplane crashed on Iceland’s Sólheimasandur black sand beach.
+On November 24, 1973, a United States Navy Douglas DC-3 airplane crashed on Iceland’s Sólheimasandur black sand beach – commonly called the Iceland plane wreck.
 The aircraft, flying from Höfn to Reykjavik, had no passengers, only carrying cargo, and was operated by four crew members.
 Fortunately, there were no fatalities, but the plane was severely damaged and never recovered.

 The initial cause of the accident was severe icing which led to the aircraft running out of fuel due to a misreading of the fuel gauges.
 The crew then attempted to make an emergency landing on the Sólheimasandur black sand beach, but the aircraft hit the ground hard, causing severe damage to the fuselage.

-The cargo, wings, engines, and cockpit have been removed, and the only remnants are the fuselage which is slowly decaying in the harsh Icelandic climate.
+The plane has all of its cargo, wings, engines, and cockpit removed, and the only remnants are the fuselage which is slowly decaying in the harsh Icelandic climate.

 Iceland plane wreck uncensored

 The wreckage of the DC-3 has remained on the beach largely untouched for several years, becoming a popular tourist attraction in the mid-2010s.